Yibo-0820/GSU_conv_ldm_onet/README.md

 For available training options, please take a look at `configs/default.yaml`.

-And for the training of second stage, i.e. the training of diffusion model, run:
+And for the training of second stage, i.e. the training of Latent Diffusion Model, run:

 ```
 python diffusion model/train_diff.py diffusion model/diff.yaml